bovcontrol/internetofcows/README.md

 atom Azkfile.js
 ```

-Replace access token with your own: (BovControl will provide this to you)
+Replace the access token with your own: (BovControl will provide this to you)

 ```
 BOVCONTROL_TOKEN: "YOUR-TOKEN-HERE"
 ```

-Save the document by pressing pressing ``Command key (⌘) + S``
+Save the document using ``Command key (⌘) + S``

 ## STARTING SERVER

-Copy and past each command to your terminal:
+Copy and past each command into your terminal:

 ### To start AZK Server
 ```shell
 azk start
 ```

-Some important thinks about first AZK initializing:
+Some important things about running AZK for the first time:

 - AZK first starting will requirements a while to download the requirements, please be patient.
-- When AZK ask for IP address just press RETURN.
+- When AZK asks for a IP address just press ``RETURN``.

 ### To START your Internet of Cows client
 ```shell